pubnub/pubnub-mcp-server/resources/sdk_docs/php_publish-and-subscribe.md

 ## Unsubscribe

-Throw PubNubUnsubscribeException inside status/message/presence callbacks to unsubscribe.
-Specify channels and/or channel groups in the exception to continue the subscribe loop for remaining subscriptions; otherwise, it unsubscribes from all.
+To unsubscribe, throw PubNubUnsubscribeException inside status/message/presence callbacks.
+Specify channels and/or channel groups to unsubscribe and keep the loop running for remaining subscriptions.
+Otherwise, it unsubscribes from all and channel-groups.

 ### Method(s)

+To Unsubscribe from a channel you can use the following method(s) in the PHP SDK:

 ```
 `1(new PubNubUnsubscribeException())